MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeAssignment.md

 BODYPARAMETER <IMicrosoftGraphEducationAssignment>: educationAssignment
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[AddToCalendarAction <String>]`: educationAddToCalendarOptions
   - `[AddedStudentAction <String>]`: educationAddedStudentAction
   - `[AllowLateSubmissions <Boolean?>]`: Identifies whether students can submit after the due date.
-If this property isn't specified during create, it defaults to true.
+If this property is not specified during create, it defaults to true.
   - `[AllowStudentsToAddResourcesToSubmission <Boolean?>]`: Identifies whether students can add their own resources to a submission or if they can only modify resources added by the teacher.
   - `[AssignDateTime <DateTime?>]`: The date when the assignment should become active.
-If in the future, the assignment isn't shown to the student until this date.
+If in the future, the assignment is not shown to the student until this date.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[AssignTo <IMicrosoftGraphEducationAssignmentRecipient>]`: educationAssignmentRecipient
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AssignedDateTime <DateTime?>]`: The moment that the assignment was published to students and the assignment shows up on the students timeline.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Categories <IMicrosoftGraphEducationCategory[]>]`: When set, enables users to easily find assignments of a given type.
 Read-only.
 Nullable.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[DisplayName <String>]`: Unique identifier for the category.
   - `[ClassId <String>]`: Class which this assignment belongs.
   - `[CloseDateTime <DateTime?>]`: Date when the assignment will be closed for submissions.
 This is an optional field that can be null if the assignment does not allowLateSubmissions or when the closeDateTime is the same as the dueDateTime.
 But if specified, then the closeDateTime must be greater than or equal to the dueDateTime.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z